-During the second quarter and first half of each of 2017 and 2018, we made scheduled principal repayments of \$6.25 million and \$12.5 million, respectively, under the Prior Term Loan, and we made a \$15.0 million repayment under the Prior Revolver during the first quarter of 2017.
+On October 1, 2018, we made a scheduled principal repayment of \$875,000 under the New Term Loan in respect of the third quarter of 2018.
+In each quarter of 2017 and the first two quarters of 2018, we made scheduled principal repayments of \$6.25 million under the Prior Term Loan.
+We also made a \$15.0 million repayment under the Prior Revolver during the first quarter of 2017.

+During the third quarter of 2018, we borrowed \$55.0 million under the New Revolver for working capital purposes.
 During the second quarter of 2018, we borrowed a total of \$163.0 million under the Prior Revolver, primarily to fund the Atrenne acquisition in April 2018, as well as for working capital requirements.
 In connection with the refinancing of the Prior Facility (described below), we drew \$350.0 million under the New Term Loan primarily to repay all amounts outstanding (as of June 27, 2018) under the Prior Term Loan (\$175.0 million) and Prior Revolver (\$163.0 million), as well as costs related to the arrangement of the New Credit Facility.
 The Prior Facility was terminated on such repayment.

-During the second quarter and first half of 2018, we paid finance costs of \$12.2 million and \$15.4 million, respectively (second quarter and first half of 2017 - \$2.4 million and \$4.9 million, respectively).
-During the second quarter and first half of 2018, these payments included \$7.0 million of costs related to the arrangement of the New Credit Facility, as well as higher interest expense due to the \$163.0 million drawn on the Prior Revolver during the second quarter of 2018, as well as higher fees associated with the sale of A/R, and higher interest expense on the Prior Term Loan due to increasing interest rates.
-In the second quarter and first half of 2018, we incurred interest expense under the Prior Facility of \$3.0 million and \$4.9 million, respectively (each of the second quarter and first half of 2017 - \$1.6 million and \$3.3 million, respectively).
-The interest expense on the New Term Loan for the second quarter of 2018 was insignificant due to the timing of the draw (June 27, 2018).
+During the third quarter and first nine months of 2018, we paid finance costs of \$6.3 million and \$21.7 million, respectively (third quarter and first nine months of 2017 - \$2.7 million and \$7.6 million, respectively).
+During the third quarter of 2018, these payments included higher interest expense due to an increase in borrowings under the New Credit Facility, higher fees associated with the increased sale of A/R, and higher interest costs due to rising interest rates (as a result of increases in LIBOR).
+During the first nine months of 2018, these payments also included \$7.3 million of costs related to the arrangement of the New Credit Facility, as well as \$1.3 million in higher interest expense, as compared to the prior year period, due to the \$163.0 million drawn on the Prior Revolver during the second quarter of 2018.
+In the third quarter and first nine months of 2018, we incurred interest expense under our applicable credit facility of \$4.5 million and \$9.4 million, respectively (third quarter and first nine months of 2017 - \$1.6 million and \$4.9 million, respectively).